Dodmoor Micro Weddings

 Canapés - Your caterer is still able to provide canapés, usually these would be served on platters to household groups at their seats.

 The wedding breakfast will be held in the opposite barn to the ceremony.
-With smaller numbers you are able to include all the guests on one large banquet table, this can accommodate 15 in both barns and up to 30 in the Courtyard Barn.
-Again we recommend labelling the chairs so that the same chair can be used in the evening.
+With smaller numbers you are able to include all the guests on one large banquet table, as guests can be seated close together again we can accommodate 30 in both barns.
+Our round tables seat up to 10 guests, we would still recommend keeping household groups together where possible and possibly labelling the chairs so that the same chair can be used in the evening.

 Round Tables -

-For the wedding day to flow, we recommend that guests move between barns and areas in order to mix up more with different seating plans for different parts of the day (while remaining socially distanced).
+For the wedding day to flow, we recommend that guests move between barns and areas in order to mix up more with different seating plans for different parts of the day .
 Therefore for speeches, it would be a fun idea to move to the opposite barn or an outside area after the meal.
 We have a microphone that can be used in all areas, including the lawn, this would of course be sanitised between uses.

-Although dance floors are not permitted due to social distancing at the moment, this does not stop you having a fun evening with your friends and family.
+Although dance floors are not permitted at the moment, this does not stop you having a fun evening with your friends and family.

 Games - Games and quizzes are a wonderful way to get the whole wedding party interacting with each other.
 There is no need for handwritten pub quizzes, if that is not you, but think outside the box to get people joining in by Kahoot quizzes, music quizzes or Would I Lie To You, just to name a few.
 Dodmoor House also have a traditional 'Mr & Mrs' Quiz kit, just ask your best man or bridesmaid to come up with some fun questions!